aksommerville/fullmoon4/README.md

 Tentatively aiming for full release 29 September 2023, the first full moon of autumn.

-### Broad areas.
-Finish before 21 July.

-- [x] Forest.
-- [x] Review village.
+2023-07-23, observations on playthru:

+- Farming is not obvious.
+Maybe bring the shovel forward?
+Or somehow lead from shovel to farming.
+- Violin is acquired late, and is not really useful at all.
+- - Add a musical gate in the castle, for sure.
+- - It's not overpowering like the Broom or Snowglobe, no reason not to provide it early. x Need the hat trolls deadly enough that it's unlikely to get past without wearing the hat. x Need a beach sign from the third screen, otherwise one assumes you're supposed to walk toward the swamp or mountains.
+- Play time just over 30 min, and that's about where I want it. :)

 ### Populate all interactions.
 Finish before 18 August.

+- [ ] Shuffle items.
+See playthru notes above.
-- [ ] Mountains: Hat trolls aren't deadly enough.
+- [x] Mountains: Hat trolls aren't deadly enough.
 Add static hazards for them to knock you into?
 More of them?
 Faster missiles?
-- [ ] Static hazards.
-Both shovellable and non.
+- [x] Static hazards.
+Both shovellable and non. ...nah we don't need shovellable or solid
 - [ ] Can I make an Umbrella guard more flexible than firewall?
 Rapid-fire missiles?
 - [ ] Castle.
 - [ ] Village, mostly education.
 - - [x] Song tutorials in the village: Show ghost notes, if you stand in the right place.
 - - [ ] Orphans.
+- - [ ] Purchase hat.
 - [ ] Mountains.
 - [ ] Swamp.
+- - [ ] Put a trick floor just west of the maze exit.
 - [ ] Forest.
 - - [ ] Ensure HOME is pumpkinproof; a pumpkin can leave the castle, to just the first screen outside. (or guard inside the castle? or make the exterior multihome?)
 - [ ] Beach.
 - - [ ] Bury some treasure.
 You just got a shovel and compass, let's use them!
 - [ ] Desert.
+Some dead space in the middle, do something with it.
 - [ ] Steppe.
 Needs some hazards.
 A new seamonster for the north.
 - [ ] Gameplay should now be complete.

-### Final graphics.
-Finish before 1 September.
+### Final graphics, etc. Finish before 1 September.

 - [ ] bucklock: Fireworks, sound effect, when unlocking.
-- [ ] Caves: Illumination sprite so the doors show up while dark.
+- [x] Caves: Illumination sprite so the doors show up while dark.
 - [ ] Village/forest boundary, need big tree on the village side.
 - [ ] Furnish Dot's house.
 - [ ] Big tree edges don't line up.